Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 * Now our criteria filter is encapsulated, we have to stablish a new communication between parent and child component.

 ### Step 4.
+Feeding child component

 Lets start by passing data to a child component.
 Lets manage display the criteria filter using a flag from parent.

 __src/app/shared/criteria/criteria.component.ts__